- Why reducing alarms is critical to safety and care and how the sound of an alert can contribute to alarm fatigue.

 - How a clinical collaboration platform can help reduce alarm fatigue and streamline patient care.

 By now, everybody has heard of alarm fatigue.
 It’s a severe problem with the potential for real danger to nurses and patients alike.
 Your hospital is probably trying to address it right now, searching for alarm fatigue solutions it can implement right away.
 This post is the third in a series of three posts about alarm fatigue in nursing.
-In it, I talk about some of the solutions and best practices I see hospitals putting in place today.
+In it, I talk about some of the alarm fatigue solutions and best practices I see hospitals putting in place today.

 In my first post, I talked about how nurses struggle with alarm fatigue, and I went over some of the differences between alarms and alerts.
 In my second post, I delved further into the dangers of alarm fatigue and how it impacts patient safety, contributes to nurse burnout, and negatively impacts patient satisfaction levels.